bluekaisec/bluekai_chrome_extension/readme.md

 ## Issue Logging ##

-If you see any issues with this please log an ["issue "](https://github.com/bluekaisec/bluekai_chrome_extension/issues) in this repo and I will add to it (this includes enhancements)
+If you see any issues with this please log an ["issue"](https://github.com/bluekaisec/bluekai_chrome_extension/issues) in this repo and I will add to it (this includes enhancements)

 ## Versioning ##